 How many pizzas should I order?

 Now, instead of scratching your head in despair, you can simply reach for your phone and check out this pizza party calculator.
-With its help, not only will you determine how many pizzas for 30 people you should order, but also how much money everyone owes you!
+With its help, not only will you be able to answer the question of how many pizzas for 30 people, but also how much money everyone owes you!

 How many slices are in a large pizza?